Family and whānau care

 Care decisions are complex

-We only consider placing a child in care if there are a number of serious risk factors, and there are no other options to keep them safe.
+We only consider placing a tamaiti in care if there are a number of serious risk factors, and there are no other options to keep them safe.
 We don't take this lightly, and most decisions are made by a Family Court judge who has a full picture of the situation.

 Whānau-first approach